 For Stormwater Site Plans with engineered elements, the Construction SWPPP is stamped by a professional engineer licensed in the State of Washington in civil engineering.

-neerised in the state of washington in dwi engineering.
-If required, attach a page with the project engineer's seal with the following statement: Inoguchi Residence "I hereby state that this Construction Stormwater Pollution Prevention Plan for --- (name of project) has been prepared by me or under my supervision and meets the standard of care and expertise which is usual and customary in this community for professional engineers.
+If required, attach a page with the project engineer's seal with the following statement: "I hereby state that this Construction Stormwater Pollution Prevention Plan for Plummer Residence (name of project) has been prepared by me or under my supervision and meets the standard of care and expertise which is usual and customary in this community for professional engineers.
 I understand that the City of Mercer Island does not and will not assume liability for the sufficiency, suitability, or performance of Construction SWPPP BMPs prepared by me."
 Applicant Signature for Full Stormwater Package (Sections A through D) I have read and completed the Stormwater Submittal Package and know the information provided to be true and correct.
-Nick Bossoff Print Applicant Name: Applicant Signature: V. Ambl 6-11-2020 Date
+Nick Bossoff Print Applicant Name: Applicant Signature: N. April Date 8-19-2021